What is it?

-- Remove all scabs with a soft cloth, but DO NOT cause bleeding as this will lead to further scab formation.
-Scabs may need to be softened before removal using chlorhexidine solution or an iodine soak to prevent this.
-Other softening agents such as manuka honey or simply warm water may also be used.
-Once softened, remove scabs by rubbing lightly with either a betadine or chlorhexidine solution, or medicated shampoo.
+- Remove all scabs with a soft cloth (please note this can take several washing attempts) and please DO NOT cause bleeding as this will lead to further scab formation.
+Scabs may need to be softened before: softening agents such as Vaseline or manuka honey or simply warm water may be used.
+Once softened, remove scabs by rubbing very gently with either a betadine or chlorhexidine solution, or medicated shampoo.

-- Once removed, hose off solution with water and towel dry
+- Once removed, hose off the solution with water and towel dry.

-- Apply antiseptic ointment over affected region, and lightly bandage to prevent contamination and sunlight exposure.
+- Once area is dry apply antiseptic ointment over affected region, and lightly bandage to prevent contamination and sunlight exposure.

 Does this condition require veterinary attention?

 If Greasy Heel is found in its early stages, the above steps should be followed and any changes noted.
-If the lesions worsen even with treatment, or any severe signs such as lameness, cracking or bleeding are present, you should seek veterinary advice.
-The veterinarian may need to assess the horse to direct appropriate therapy such as antibiotics.
+If the lesions worsen even with treatment, or if any severe signs such as lameness, swelling of the limb, cracking or bleeding are present, you should seek veterinary advice.
+The veterinarian will need to assess the horse to direct appropriate therapy such as antibiotics or topical probiotics.